-- This study will assist in the implementation of solar resource prediction tools. - The testing methods and results can be replicable in other islands. - Databases will be shared for use in other research projects and testing models. - The findings will contribute to the evolution of RE legislation.
+- This study will assist in the implementation of solar resource prediction tools. - The testing methods and results are replicable in other islands. - Databases will be shared for use in other research projects and testing models. - The findings will contribute to the evolution of renewable energy legislation.